 UK falls silent on anniversary of Russian invasion as Sunak praises Ukrainian bravery

-Prime minister says UK and Ukraine ‘stand together, stand united’ as King Charles hails ‘remarkable courage and resilience’
+Prime minister says UK and Ukraine ‘stand together, stand united’

 Britons across the UK fell silent this morning to mark the first anniversary of Russia’s bloody war in Ukraine.